aldipower/bitwig-ddx3216-controller/README.md

 ### Effects

-To map a Bitwig effect to the related DDX3216 insert effect, you need to rename the Bitwig effect to a specfic name or __just load the "DDX3216" Bitwig template__, where you find everything prepared for direct usage or copy&paste.
+To map a Bitwig effect to the related DDX3216 insert effect, you need to rename the Bitwig effect to a specfic name or __just load the "DDX3216" Bitwig template__ you added during installation, where you find everything prepared for direct usage or copy&paste.

 Bitwig name -> Effect name:
 * EQ-2 -> DDX HIGH PASS